adityamelkote/Divvy-Rideshare/README.md

 Narrative structure utilized is Martini Glass.
 ## Languages / Libraries
-Utilizes D3.js for visulizations as well as HTML and CSS for the corresponding webpage.
+Utilizes D3.js for visualizations as well as HTML and CSS for the corresponding webpage.

 ## Installation / Usability

 Requires Visual Studio Code and the Live Server extension.
-Once the repository files are downloaded and VSCode is installed, left click on index.html and press run as a live server to access the webpage with the visulizations.
+Once the repository files are downloaded and VSCode is installed, left click on index.html and press run as a live server to access the webpage with the visualizations.